 - Do not use an uncoupling membrane on finished hardwood flooring.
 Schluter Systems warns that thinset doesn't adhere well to such a surface.

 Because of their construction and the materials from which they are made, uncoupling membranes offer a small degree of sound and thermal insulation.
 It's not enough to meet code standards, but it's better than nothing.
 Like the foam underlayment for laminate flooring, an uncoupling membrane also provides cushioning to reduce the sound of footsteps in the room below the tiled one.

 You can lay new tiles over existing ones, provided the existing ones are in good condition with no cracked or loose tiles.
 You should rough up the surface of the existing tile with sandpaper to aid adhesion, and it's a good idea to spread two coats of thinset.
 The first coat fills the grout lines and brings the floor flush with the tops of the tiles, and the second coat bonds the underlayment.

 How to Install Cement Backer Board

-Cementboard comes in 4 x 6-foot sheets with brand names such as Durock, WonderBoard and HardieBacker.
+Cementboard comes in 3 x 5-foot or 4 x 6-foot sheets with brand names such as Durock, WonderBoard and HardieBacker.
 You can cut it by scoring with a carbide-tipped blade or by using a circular saw or jigsaw.
 Cutting with a power saw raises copious amounts of silica dust, so you need to wear goggles and a respirator.
 One way to minimize dust is to use a circular saw blade with as few teeth as possible.
 A blade with six teeth is ideal.

 Installation of cement backerboard is always preceded by application of thinset mortar, which fills low spots in the subfloor and anchors the backer-board sheets.
 Use a trowel to spread the thinset, but before you do that, be sure you've scraped off old adhesive from any existing flooring you removed and vacuumed and cleaned well.